wookfai3/vendor_portal/login.md

 * Immediate termination of contract
 * Penalties or any contractual/legal remedies under the law
-* Blacklisting by Sapura Energy, precluding them from bidding for any work for a specific period at the discretion of Sapura Energy Management.
+* Blacklisting by Perkeso, precluding them from bidding for any work for a specific period at the discretion of Perkeso Management.

 #### Agreement and Acceptance

 By accepting, you acknowledge and irrevocably agree to comply with the Code of Conduct and confirm that all terms and conditions are fully agreed upon.
-Breach of any part of the Code of Conduct may result in disqualification from bidding processes, contract termination/cancellation, and responsibility for all claims, losses, damages, and costs incurred by Sapura Energy Group.
+Breach of any part of the Code of Conduct may result in disqualification from bidding processes, contract termination/cancellation, and responsibility for all claims, losses, damages, and costs incurred by Perkeso Group.